Anchoring effect: Motivation/rewards

+Mood

+A wide range of research has linked sad or depressed moods with more extensive and accurate evaluation of problems.
+As a result of this, earlier studies hypothesized that people with more depressed moods would tend to use anchoring less than those with happier moods.
+However, more recent studies have shown the opposite effect: sad people are more likely to use anchoring than people with happy or neutral mood.
+In a study focusing on medical practitioners, it was found that physicians that possess positive moods are less susceptible to anchoring bias, when compared to physicians with neutral moods.
+Researchers suggested that positive mood promotes more systematic information processing, which can reduce susceptibility to anchoring.

 Culture

 Culture has been identified as an influencing factor in susceptibility to the anchoring effect.
+Research distinguishes between the holistic thinking style, predominant in East and Southeast Asian cultures, and the analytic thinking style, common in Western cultures.
 A study comparing students from Poland and India found that while both groups were affected by anchoring, the degree of susceptibility varied significantly by cultural background.
 Polish students demonstrated lower susceptibility to anchoring compared to Indian students.
-Researchers proposed that individuals from cultures characterized by holistic thinking styles—more common in East and South Asian societies—are more prone to contextual influences and thus more susceptible to anchoring.
 Additionally, cultural differences in overconfidence were observed, with Indian students displaying a higher rate of overprecision compared to Polish students.
-This is explained by the differences in cultural difference in tolerances for ambiguity and risk (uncertainty avoidance), with Poland scoring high and India scoring medium to low on Hofstede’s Uncertainty Avoidance Index (UAI).
+This is explained by the cultural difference in tolerances for ambiguity and risk (uncertainty avoidance), with Poland scoring high and India scoring medium to low on Hofstede's Uncertainty Avoidance Index (UAI).